Acekorneya/Ark-Survival-Ascended-Server/README.md

     environment:
       - PUID=1001                            # The UID to run server as
       - PGID=1001                            # The GID to run server as
+	    - TZ=America/Los_Angeles               # Timezone setting: Change this to your local timezone.
+Ex.America/New_York, Europe/Berlin, Asia/Tokyo
       - BATTLEEYE=FALSE                      # Set to TRUE to use BattleEye, FALSE to not use BattleEye
       - RCON_ENABLED=TRUE                    # Needed for Graceful Shutdown / Updates / Server Notifications
       - DISPLAY_POK_MONITOR_MESSAGE=FALSE    # TRUE to Show the Server Monitor Messages / Update Monitor